Preacher: Gone to Texas

 Preacher: Gone to Texas is a graphic novel by Garth Ennis and Steve Dillon published by Vertigo/DC.

 Contents

-Preacher: Gone to Texas is the story of an angel and a demon conceive a being as powerful as God.
+Preacher: Gone to Texas is a story in which an angel and a demon conceive an entity that is said to be as powerful as God.

 Reception

 Steve Faragher reviewed Preacher: Gone to Texas for Arcane magazine, rating it a 9 out of 10 overall.
 Faragher comments that "a non-stop road-trip of a novel that is as repulsive and scary as it is remorselessly fascinating.
 This is the kind of story that can only be told in this format, and it's a masterpiece of the genre.
 They don't come much better than this."